-When we suspect our hearing may not work properly, it seems obvious that we would go get it tested.
-When we suspect something is off inside our mind, it isn’t so easy.
-Without an objective measurement, it is impossible to say for sure what is going on.
+When our eyesight is blurry, it seems obvious that we would go get our eyes tested.
+When we suspect that the mental image inside our mind’s eye is hazy, it isn’t so easy.
+Without an objective measurement, it can be difficult to say for sure what is actually going on.

 How can a doctor possibly see what is happening in someone else’s mind to the degree of accuracy needed to make a diagnosis?
-As far as aphantasia goes, scientists have actually found one way to test whether someone can visualize people and objects in their mind’s eye.
+As far as aphantasia goes, scientists have actually found one way to test whether someone can visualize people, objects and settings in their mind’s eye.
 The technique is called perceptual priming, and it uses a phenomenon known as binocular rivalry.

 This is known as binocular rivalry – literally, two eyes competing.
 It is a phenomenon of visual perception in which perception alternates between different images presented to each eye.

-For example, see the image below.
-If you look at it through glasses where one lens is red and one lens is blue, the red writing (APHANTASIA) will only be seen through one eye, and the blue writing (SCIENCE) through the other.
-The eyes will then compete as to which word will be seen.
+For example, see the red and blue image of a horse below.
+If you look at the image through glasses where one lens is red and one lens is blue (like the old-school 3D glasses) the red horse will only be seen through the red lens and the blue through the blue lens.
+The eyes will then compete as to which colour will be seen.

-Some people will only see ‘aphantasia’ while some people will only see ‘science’.
+Some people will only see blue while some people will only see the red horse.

-Interestingly, if you visualize one word (APHANTASIA) or color (RED) in your head before the picture is shown to you, it becomes more likely that that is the picture and colour you will see.
-This is known as ‘perceptual priming’ because it prepares or primes the brain to see that image.
-As you can probably guess, perceptual priming doesn’t work for aphantasics – they can’t visualize the word or colour in their mind, so their brain won’t be primed, and they won’t be any more likely to see one word than the other.
+Interestingly, if you visualize the colour blue in your head before the picture is shown to you, it becomes more likely that that is the picture and colour you will see.
+This is known as ‘perceptual priming’ because it prepares or primes the brain to see that image or colour.
+As you can probably guess, perceptual priming doesn’t work for aphantasics – they can’t visualize the colour in their mind, so their brain won’t be primed, and they won’t be any more likely to see one image than the other.

-How to Conduct the Binocular Rivalry Experiment at Home
+How to Conduct Binocular Rivalry Experiment at Home

-- Put on the glasses and have your friend start the timer.
-Have the friend ask you which word you see every ten seconds for 120 seconds, and record your answers.
-How many times did you see the red word, how many times did you see the blue word, and how many times was it unclear?
+Once you have gone through all three images on this page answer: How many times did you see the red image, how many times did you see the blue image, and how many times was it unclear?
 Record your results.

 Compare the results from part one with the results from part two.
-If you found that you saw the red image much more frequently than the blue one in part two (7 or 8/10 times is a good indicator), and you saw the red image more often in part two than in part one, then it is unlikely that you have aphantasia.
+If you found that you saw the red image much more frequently than the blue one in part two, then it is unlikely that you have aphantasia.
 This is because you have primed your brain to see the red image most of the time, a phenomenon that tends not to work on those with aphantasia.

-Did you find it difficult, if not impossible, to visualize the red word in your head in part two?
-If you couldn’t visualize the word in your mind, your brain was not expecting to see the word in the same way that it would if you were able to visualize it.
+Did you find it difficult, if not impossible, to visualize the colour red in your mind in part two?
+If you couldn’t visualize the colour in your mind, your brain was not expecting to see the red image in the same way than it would if you were able to visualize it.
 This means you saw results in part two that were pretty similar to part one.
-If that is the case, then you probably have aphantasia.
+If that is the case, then this could mean you have aphantasia.

-This is a simple experiment that can often provide you with more insight into whether you are aphantasic or not, but like any DIY experiment, it is not perfect.
-The more times you do it, the more accurate your results will be.
-Try it again and again, see how your results change or do not change.
+This is a simple experiment that can often provide you with more insight into your unique experiment, but like any experiment, it is not perfect.
+The more times you do try it with different images, the more accurate your results will be.
+Try it again and again, see more images here.
+Did your results change or not change?
+7 or 8/10 times is usually a good indicator.
 Report your findings in the comments below.